Canadian Medical Foundation Donor Advised Funds: Your Personalized and Customizable Charitable Giving Program

 What Are The Advantages of a Donor Advised Fund?

-Donor Advised Funds (DAFs) are highly flexible impact giving and estate planning tools that can be used to provide a continuous stream of income to your favourite charities.
+Donor Advised Funds (DAFs) are highly flexible impact giving and estate planning tools that can be used to provide a continuous stream of income to some of your favourite charities.

 DAFs offer great flexibility and attractive tax advantages, while creating the potential to grow your charitable dollars—resulting in more support for your charities of choice.
-With a DAF, you have great flexibility.
-You can give during your lifetime, or later, using your estate.
+With a DAF you can give during your lifetime, or later, using your estate.